-Team Tristram’s 691 Offshore sat tied up in Kinloch Marina, wheelhouse covers zipped and the diesel heater steady at 21°.
-Outside, the lake sat at 10°, the mountains carried a dusting of snow, and the winter air cut sharp.
+Team Tristram’s 691 Offshore sat tied up in Kinloch Marina, wheelhouse covers zipped in and the diesel heater steady at 21 °.
+Outside, the lake sat at 10 °, the mountains carried a dusting of snow, and the winter air cut sharp.
 Swimming was off, but boating was on.

-The crew started with hot coffees from the Kinloch Marina before Kingsley pointed the bow across a glassy Lake Taupō.
-Bluebird skies overhead, Tristram Marine’s “Amping Alpine” playlist on Spotify running through the sound system, and the 691 set course for the western bays.
+Kingsley pointed the bow across a glassy Lake Taupō.
+Bluebird skies overhead, Tristram Marine’s “Amping Alpine” playlist on Spotify (click here for access) running through the sound system, and the 691 set course for the western bays — where depths plunge rapidly through sheer rock walls to 186 m (610 ft) deep.

 First stop: a hidden waterfall cove.
 The boat was backed in gently, stern close enough to feel the spray bounce off the transom.
-Sheer rock walls rose above, water tumbling down in ribbons.
-The 691 Offshore held steady in the pocket, and the moment was pure Taupō — calm, cold, and unforgettable.
+Sheer rock walls rose above — silent reminders that this vast lake fills the crater left by one of Earth’s most explosive super-eruptions over 25,000 years ago.

 From there, rods went out.
 The Garmin Kraken controlled the troll along the cliff lines, lures running tight to the contours.
 It didn’t take long.
 Mike’s rod doubled over with the weight of a strong rainbow.
 A quick fight later, the fish was netted and iced — the first meal of the trip secured.